massoncheg/forgejo-docs/docs/contributor/localization.md

 ### E-mail privacy

-By default, Weblate will use an accounts primary e-mail address for all contributions.
-If you want to adjust this behavior go to [Weblate settings - Account](https://translate.codeberg.org/accounts/profile/#account) and select a different e-mail under "Commit e-mail" section.
-Select `@users.noreply.translate.codeberg.org` address to avoid using a unmasked e-mail address.
+By default, Weblate will use your primary e-mail address for all contributions.
+If you want to adjust this behavior, go to [Weblate settings - Account](https://translate.codeberg.org/accounts/profile/#account) and select a different e-mail under the "Commit e-mail" section.
+Select a `noreply` address to avoid using a real one.

 ## Tips